 The programme has started in 2015 with the financial help of the European Commission through the ActionAid Association, implemented by Nari-O-Sishu Kalyan Kendra.
 It is running in three states: West Bengal, Cuttack and Bhopal.

-This training opportunity started in January and very successfully continues.
+This training opportunity very successfully continues.
 The idea is to give young women an opportunity to work independently and thus to give them a secured livelihood.
 The women who are attending these classes are between 14 and 35 years old, so some are still going to Highschool, while others are in college or housewives.

 The Syllabus is as follows: